beto-rodriguez/LiveCharts2/docs/samples/general/customTooltips/template.md

     public double Population { get; set; }
 }</code></pre>

-We can also show a label for the `X` coordinate, the default tooltip uses the X label as the header in the tooltip.
+We can also show a label for the `X` coordinate, the default tooltip uses the X label as the header.

 <pre><code>new LineSeries&lt;double>
 {